mmakonyela/GALUP/training/1_lu/modules/module3.md

 ## 3. Modeling Suitability for Row Crops Farming

-In this module, we will use Row Crops Farming as an example to explore how to develop suitability models by connecting various **LUCIS-OPEN Tools for QGIS** in the **QGIS Graphical Modeler**.
+In this module, we will use Row Crops Farming as an example to explore how to develop suitability models by connecting various **OPEN-LUCIS Tools for QGIS** in the **QGIS Graphical Modeler**.
 As described in <a href="#sec1">Section 1</a> of this module, suitability modeling starts by **defining criteria**.